Biff receives his just desserts, 16-bit style.

 I found the game to be a pleasant romp for the most part.
 It took me four hours to get through the first time, which is about what I expect from a typical platformer.
 There are six levels, each of which consists of between one and three platforming segments followed by a boss battle.
 Each individual stage and boss encounter has its own password in the form of a four-letter word like BACK or KING, so it’s easy to resume a play session at a later time where you left off, if you so choose.
 Marty begins with three lives, but continues are unlimited, so the only consequence of losing them all is that you lose all your collected coins and will have a harder time purchasing health and power-ups from the vending machines scattered throughout the levels.

 Marty can kill enemies by jumping at them while spinning on his hoverboard and he’ll gain a little height on his jump with each enemy he kills.
 This makes for some totally gonzo sections where Marty has to ascend vertical sections of the level with no platforms by continuously shredding on his board up a cascade of falling boulders or other dangerous debris.
-It’s very fun.
+Very fun.

 There’s also a lot of slowdown when many sprites are on the screen.
 This is pretty common on the system, but it’s especially severe in this game, which can throw your jump timing off considerably.